MyZenKey/sp-sdk-ios/README.md

 #### Additional Parameters

-Additionally it is possible to configure the following parameters:
+Additionally, it is possible to configure the following parameters:

-- ACR Values
+* ACR Values
-- Request State
+* Request State
-- Nonce
+* Nonce
-- Correlation Id
+* Correlation Id
-- Context
+* Context
-- Prompt
+* Prompt

 For more information about each of these parameters and instructions on how to use them, view the documentation for the `ProjectVerifyAuthorizeButton`.